 How WordPress Works

-WordPress is a piece of software that is installed on your web server.
+WordPress is best understood as software that is installed on your web server.
 It stores your content in a database, including text, images, videos, and other media.
 Then, using a collection of files called a theme, WordPress tells an internet browser how to display that content.

 As an example, imagine that your website has five pages: Home, About, Products, News, and Contact.
 The pages are mostly text, but each one has an image, and the home page also has a video.
 The text, images, and video are all stored in a database.
 Think of the database as a filing cabinet.
 One drawer is filled with pages of text, stored in folders named after your pages (Home, About, Products, News, and Contact).
 Another drawer is filled with images.
 Another is filled with videos.
 All your content is neatly organized and stored.